-- 1. Do not allow wiring from the microswitch to come in contact with heat sources on the intake manifold such as EGR risers or passageways. - Do not run wires to the microswitch that can create interference with the operation of the carburetor linkage. - 3.
-The microswitch must be located in such a way as to be clear of the normal operation of the carburetor linkage. - 4.
-Do not directly expose the microswitch to liquids (water, gasoline).
+- 1. Do not allow wiring from the microswitch to come in contact with heat sources on the intake manifold such as EGR risers or passageways. - 2.
+Do not run wires to the microswitch that can create interference with the operation of the throttle linkage. - 3.
+The microswitch must be located in such a way as to be clear of the normal operation of the throttle linkage. - 4.
+Do not directly expose the microswitch to liquids such as water or gasoline.

-Pictured here is an unmodified microswitch bracket, and a "ready to install" microswitch assembly.
-The switch bracket has several mounting positions available for clocking of the switch.
-It also is of a universal length and can be attached to several positions on and around the carburetor linkage.
+This is a picture of an un-modified and "ready to install" microswitch assembly.
+The microswitch bracket has several mounting positions available for clocking of the switch.
+It also is of a universal length and can be attached to several positions on and around the throttle body linkage.

-The bolts used to attach the microswitch have extra length to allow for spacing the microswitch away from the bracket to offer a level of adjustability of the microswitch.
-After determining the position of the microswitch, we recommend trimming the bolts for a clean installation.
+The bolts used to attach the microswitch have extra length to allow for spacing the microswitch away from the bracket to offer a level of adjustability of the microswitch location.
+We recommend trimming the bolts for a clean installation when finished mounting.

-2.15 Microswitch Installation and Wiring (cont.)
+2.14 Microswitch Installation and Wiring (continuation)...